rotheman9/socialsisters/README.md

-# Social Sister Collective Website
+# Social Sisters Collective Website

-A beautiful, build-free static website for Social Sister Collective, a party decoration company based in Oregon.
+A beautiful, build-free static website for Social Sisters Collective, a party decoration company based in Oregon.
 Features a modern, minimal, feminine design with a nude color palette.

 ## 🎨 Design Features